achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      3.Robust Scaler

-     4.Q-Q plot check whether feature is guassian or normal distributed
+     4.Q-Q plot is used to check whether feature is guassian or normal distributed

         a.Guassian Transformation